 Top Mike Trout Rookie Cards and Prospect Cards

 Follow card listings or images to shop for singles on eBay.
 Check completed sales to see the current values.

 While simple and just a base flagship rookie, the 2011 Topps Update Mike Trout card is synonymous with his rookie card options.
 Don't let the plain card fool you.
 Values are strong despite the huge supply and Gem Mint versions can push into the thousands.
 Although there are several popular parallels, the Anniversary editions, especially the Hope Diamond (#/60), have proven to be quite valuable.

 With just six base cards per box and a hefty price tag attached to it, this is the toughest Mike Trout rookie card to come by.
 Although it's not numbered, it's relative scarcity has made for bullish prices and continued demand.

 When it comes to official Mike Trout rookie cards, 2011 Bowman Chrome has one of the best.
-It's not so much the base version that makes this card so popular.
-It's the bevy of Refractors that set this one apart.
+It's not so much the base version that makes this card so popular; it's the bevy of Refractors that set this one apart.

-The lack of license gives this card a somewhat nondescript look, but there is a lot of significance behind it as the first Mike Trout jersey card.
+The lack of official licensing gives this card a somewhat nondescript look, but there is a lot of significance behind it as the first Mike Trout jersey card.
 Although the origins of the jersey aren't given, the back of the card does say it was used in a game of some sort.
 There's also an unsigned version.

 Topps released two Mike Trout autograph cards in 2009.
-This one is more overlooked when compared to the other.
+This one is more overshadowed when compared to the other.
 But that's all relative when you're talking about some of the first Mike Trout cards.
 The sticker autograph takes away some of its appeal but, again, it comes down to that relativity thing.
 The 2009 Bowman Sterling Mike Trout remains a wildly popular and important card.